kauste/shop/README.md

 # Beauty salon 'Ruby'

 This is a Laravel project made for educational purposes only.
-The main purpose was to exercise CRUD skills on Laravel.
+The main purpose was to exercise CRUD skills on Laravel before exam.

 ## Deepen my knowledge